best-practice-and-impact/ons-spark/ons-spark/spark-concepts/persistence.md

 ### Predicate pushdown

 As explained above, Spark uses the catalyst optimiser to improve performance by optimising the whole execution plan.
 However, when we persist the data the plan is made shorter.
 This is sometimes a good thing if the plan is too complex, but in general we want the catalyst optimiser to take all our transformations to find the optimum execution plan.
-For example, in the Cache article we saw that the catalyst optimiser will move a filter as early as possible in the execution plan so Spark has to process fewer rows of data later on, this is called a predicate pushdown.
+For example, in the Cache article we saw that the catalyst optimiser will move a filter as early as possible in the execution plan so Spark has to process fewer rows of data later on; this is called a predicate pushdown.
 If we cached at the wrong point in the code, the optimiser would not be able to push the filter to the beginning of the execution plan.

 ### Writing and reading is not free